All Episodes

 Right.

-Well, it was many m multiple times while I was on hold waiting to talk to you.
+Well, it was many, multiple times while I was on hold waiting to talk to you.

-Um if you go to a gun show at the license dealer and and display guns for sale on your table, you have to do a call-in, a background check, just like you're at your store.
+If you go to a gun show as a licensed dealer and display guns for sale on your table, you have to do a call-in, a background check, just like you were at your store.

-And in fact, you you're forbidden from selling guns anywhere but at the address on at your store or at an organized gun show.
+And in fact, you're forbidden from selling guns anywhere but at the address at your store or at an organized gun show.

-So if you're a license dealer, you can't just go meet somebody at the Sears parking lot and make a gun transaction.
+So if you're a licensed dealer, you can't just go meet somebody at the Sears parking lot and make a gun transaction.

 That's not legal.